bytewax/bytewax/docs/guide/getting-started/join-example.md

 ```

 In order for our dataflow to process input from either of these
-sources, we'll need to create a <project:#Stream> that combines input
+sources, we'll need to create a {py:obj}`~bytewax.dataflow.Stream`
-from both of them, we can use the <project:#merge> operator to do so:
+that combines input from both of them, we can use the
+{py:obj}`~bytewax.operators.merge` operator to do so:

 ```python
 merged_stream = op.merge("merge", inp1, inp2)